Alicia Lloyd Still: Later nursing career

-Lloyd Still was instrumental in the creation of the Association of Hospital Matrons in 1919 and elected the first president, a post she held for 23 years, 1919–1937.
+Lloyd Still was instrumental in the creation of the Association of Hospital Matrons in 1919 and elected the first president, a post she held for 23 years, from 1919 to 1937.

 General Nursing Council

 Following the Nurses Registration Act 1919, Matron Lloyd Still was appointed by the Minister of Health, Christopher Addison, 1st Viscount Addison, to the first caretaker General Nursing Council.
 She was subsequently elected to the General Nursing Council as a nurse member by nurses in 1920, 1927 and 1932, remaining a member of the Council until 1937.
 She was chairwoman of the education and examinations committee from 1920.
 She was the second name, after Ethel Gordon Fenwick, on the newly established register of the General Nursing Council in 1921.